CHAPTER Rev 2400

 b.
 Included in the compensation or interest

-elements of the enterprise value tax base;
+elements of the business enterprise value tax base;

 (4) Automatic re-investment of property deemed